vinaychandra/Moodle-Downloader/README.md

 The `moodle.py` script downloads all the files posted in the course page of all the courses in your moodle page.
 Files with the same name in a course are not downloaded and are ignored.

-Set the followingin the file `config.ini` before running the script
+Set the following in the file `config.ini` before running the script

 - `username` : LDAP Username
 - `password` : LDAP Password